-CAKE is supported by generous grants from the Kresge and Gordon and Betty Moore foundations.
+CAKE is supported by generous grants from the Kresge and Wilburforce foundations.
 EcoAdapt has received funding from the Wilburforce, Gordon and Betty Moore, and Charles Stewart Mott foundations for its State of Adaptation Program; information collected through this initiative has been shared through CAKE.
 If you or your organization is interested in helping to fund CAKE, please see our donations page for details.

 CAKE was built in collaboration with the Conservation Biology Institute’s Data Basin Climate Center.
 The Climate Center provides users with spatial datasets, tools, features, and expertise with relevance to climate change issues.
 Read more about the Center here.

 We are looking to collaborate with other partners to support our goal of advancing the field of climate change adaptation.
-For more information, please contact Jessica Hitt at Jessica@EcoAdapt.org.
+For more information on our existing partners, please visit our Partners and Contributors page.
+If you are interested in partnering with CAKE, please contact Jessica Hitt at Jessica@EcoAdapt.org.

 People use CAKE to either find more information about climate change adaptation or share their own experiences.
 There are many different ways that people can use CAKE; here are some sample user scenarios:

 1. I live/work in Boston, MA.
 What adaptation activities are happening in my area?